jundalisay/superb/content/en/research/kepler/harmony/book-1/part-26.md

 <!-- XVI Definition and Comparison -->

-These [areas] might suffice us for establishing the degrees of construc­ tions by which the sides of the figures which we need for the study of Harmony are distinguished, if there were not other properties as well as those mentioned, or rather if the properties so far mentioned were not preceded by others that are nobler by which the degrees of knowable constructions are multiplied.
+These [areas] might suffice us for establishing the degrees of constructions by which the sides of the figures which we need for the study of Harmony are distinguished, if there were not other properties as well as those mentioned, or rather if the properties so far mentioned were not preceded by others that are nobler by which the degrees of knowable constructions are multiplied.

 We have come to addition and subtraction; where we have chosen freely the lines that are to be added or subtracted, not imposing any definite quantity upon them.

-So if we now introduce rules, imposing a definite proportion upon pairs [of lines], not given in such a way that when they were combined they formed one of the twelve kinds
+So if we now introduce rules, imposing a definite proportion upon pairs [of lines], not given in such a way that when they were combined they formed one of the 12 kinds [of line already discussed]

-[of line already discussed]; but the pairs given in some other way, namely when it is required for one given line also to find its greater part so that the ratio of the smaller to the greater part will be equal to the ratio of the greater part to the sum of them both; or alternatively the ratio of the greater to the smaller will be equal to the ratio of the
+But the pairs given in some other way, namely when it is required for one given line also to find its greater part so that the ratio of the smaller to the greater part will be equal to the ratio of the greater part to the sum of them both; or alternatively the ratio of the greater to the smaller will be equal to the ratio of the